LokarMotors/Proto_arm/README.md

 In order for "proto.launch" file to work correctly ROSserial must be installed.

-Models are in .stp, .stl and .ipt formats and do not include assemblies.
+Models are in .stp, .stl and .ipt formats and also include assemblies.

+Tear down video link: https://www.youtube.com/watch?v=_1PXfsqCVIw